jsyoon0823/MRNN/README.md

 - The details of the M-RNN architecture can be found in the following link.
 - https://arxiv.org/pdf/1711.08742.pdf

-4. RNN_Basic.py
-- Using the imputed time-series data, it predicts time-series binary labels using simple RNN architecture
-- It uses LSTM architecture

-5. M_RNN_Main.py
+4. M_RNN_Main.py
-- Combine the above four components with various performance metrics
+- Combine the above four components with RMSE performance metric.
-- It consists of RMSE and AUC metrics.